 A student may be promoted on the basis of academic achievement and/or demonstrated proficiency in the subject matter of the course or grade level.
-To earn credit, a student must demonstrate mastery on grade-level standards and meet the school's requirements for attendance.
-In addition, students at certain grade levels - with limited exceptions - will be required to pass state-mandated assessment tests as a further requirement for promotion.
-Please see the Promotion/Retention Policy on the school website.
+To earn credit, a student must demonstrate mastery on grade-level standards and meet the school's requirements for attendance..
+Please see the Promotion/Retention Policy in the student handbook.